 7. Separate work space from living space.
 If you’re working from home, carving out a work space will help you separate work from the rest of your life.
 This can help you stay organized and focused; more importantly, it can help you feel less trapped and claustrophobic.
 Your work space can be an office, a writing desk in the corner, even the dining room table – as long as it’s a designated work space separate from your regular activities of daily living.
 When you’re done with work for the day, leave that space – and all work – behind.

 9. Get out into nature.
 Research shows that nature – trees, birdsong, sun, sky – improves mood, lowers stress and anxiety, reduces blood pressure, and improves overall sense of well-being.
 Stand outside in the sun and breathe fresh air.
 Go on a solo bird-watching walk with binoculars.
 Study bumblebees in the backyard.
+Read in your garden.
 If you need to stay inside, jump online to witness the UC Berkeley falcons hatch their eggs (there are 4)!
 Or download an app like Rain Rain, and listen to soothing nature sounds.
 It can really help.

 12. Get support.
 In the face of a global pandemic, anxiety is NORMAL - not a sign of mental illness.
 There are therapists out there trained to help us navigate this panic, and there's never been a better time to get one.
 Most have migrated online and have extra openings.
 Try Cognitive Behavioral Therapy (CBT), Mindfulness-Based Stress Reduction (MBSR), or sign up for breath work with expert physiotherapists to help lower anxiety.
 (Try these breathing practices daily, they're great.)

 13. Whiskey.
 This one comes with plenty of caveats, but I'm pretty sure this is why whiskey was invented, folks.